WinISD Overview

 Help file and FAQ

 The help file and FAQ has all you need to know in order to use the software.
-If that isn't enough, the site also runs a discussion forum.
-This is well supported and was very helpful with the queries I had regarding design of the hi-pass filter.
-WinISD is freeware with a facility to make a donation
+WinISD is freeware with a facility to make a donation.

 Quick Tip: Entering driver parameters